After loss of pastor in capsizing, Trenton parish urged to keep faith

 "He was amazing with people.
 He learned everybody's name quickly and he had an amazing personality," said parishioner George Chirillo, Nancy's husband.
 "He was very funny, quick wit, but he made you feel comfortable."

-Rooney, of St. Joseph Catholic Church in Trenton, had been out on the Detroit River on Aug.
-16 with Chiles and his family.
+Rooney had been out on the Detroit River with Chiles and his family, of Grosse Ile.

 Chiles, owner of the boat, had been driving at a speed around 50 mph when "he made a turn and then the boat capsized," the Wayne County Sheriff's Office said.